Summer’s here! But before you bound off to Malta or the Lake District …or that job in Sainsbury’s make sure you take note of these 4 things…

 4. Think about how to make the most of your summer

-You know how Joni Mitchell keeps banging on about how you that you don’t know what you’ve got till it’s gone?
+You know how Joni Mitchell keeps banging on about how you don’t know what you’ve got till it’s gone?
 Then something about a p-p-parking lot?
 Well, turns out she’s right.
 Once you graduate and [hopefully] get a job, you won’t get any more 3 month holidays.
 I know.

 So make sure you make the most of the summer.
 Don’t drown yourself in dissertation prep, but try reading a book completely unrelated to your course.
 Spend some time visiting friends around the world.
 Or just spend days on end in bed watching back-to-back Buffy the Vampire Slayer, rising only to grab another cream cheese bagel.
 The key to making the most of your summer is striking a balance between living in the moment and considering the long-term.
 Sort of like a prudent hedonist.